zahirahsseine/Weather-App-/README.md

          })

-         Now, we can setting the list:
+   -Now, we can setting the list:

                 <FlatList
                   data={this.state.report.daily}